ProlificsPanther/Docker-Panther/README.md

 * Enter the container(To be used in non-UI base OS & for migrating the screens): docker exec -ti pantherweb bash

-* Test our Samples(already packed in image):
+* Test our Samples(included in image):

-  ### For Non-UI base:
+  ### Character Mode:
   * Run prodev: "prodev" (Without Quotes)
   * Run proweb:
     lynx localhost:8080/PantherDemo/login
     OR
     lynx localhost:8080/PantherDemo/orders
     OR
     lynx localhost:8080/PantherDemo/customer

- * Run the migration utility(Do this from a separate maximized Terminal) : java -jar migration.jar
+ * You may access our Migration Utility(Do this from a separate maximized Terminal) : java -jar migration.jar

  * Please access the following URL from an OS with UI enabled: